vendethiel/dotty/docs/blog/_posts/2016-12-05-implicit-function-types.md

 make coding patterns solving these tasks abstractable, reducing boilerplate code and increasing applicability.

-*First Step* My pull request is first implementation.
+**First Step**: My pull request is first implementation.
 In solves the problem in principle, but it introduces some run-time overhead.
 The next step will be to eliminate the run-time overhead through some simple optimizations.